 I love this pineapple pecans cheese ball appetizer that is great for any type of gathering you might think of.
 Holidays, games, potlucks, birthdays, and anything else in between, this recipe will be one of the stars on the table.

-I was not used to do a lot of appetizers over the years.
-My style of entertaining is pretty elaborated in terms of main dish and dessert, so the appetizer part of it was always kept simple.
+I was not used to doing a lot of appetizers over the years.
+My entertaining style is pretty elaborate in terms of main dish and dessert, so the appetizer part of it was always kept simple.

-Lately, trying to improve and expand my appetizer repertoire , I remembered that every party in Minnesota has some sort of cheese ball appetizer made with all kind of ingredients.
+Lately, trying to improve and expand my appetizer repertoire, I remembered that every party in Minnesota has some sort of cheese ball appetizer made with all kinds of ingredients.

 You can make them vegetarian if you want to by removing the ham.

-If you want to make it regular, instead of ham you can add other cold cuts or bacon.
+If you want to make it regular, you can add other cold cuts or bacon instead of ham.

 What kind of ingredients you need to make this appetizer?